aereaco/datastar/sdk/java/README.md

 ###### Options

-- `autoRemove` Whether to remove the script after execution, if not provided the Datastar client side will default to true.
+- `autoRemove` Whether to remove the script after execution, if not provided the Nexus-UX client side will default to true.
-- `attributes` A line separated list of attributes to add to the script element, if not provided the Datastar client side will default to type module.
+- `attributes` A line separated list of attributes to add to the script element, if not provided the Nexus-UX client side will default to type module.
 Each item in the array should be a string in the format key value.

 ```java
 ExecuteScript event = ExecuteScript.builder()